greenhas/spg_website/content/Communities/2021-09-30-Really-want.md

 ---
 date: 2021-09-30T07:23:23-04:00
-title: "linkblog: just read 'Fairphone’s latest sustainable smartphone comes with a five-year warranty - The Verge'"
+title: "🔗linkblog: just read 'Fairphone’s latest sustainable smartphone comes with a five-year warranty - The Verge'"
 tags: ["link","Communities","Fairphone","smartphone","right to repair"]
 ---
 Really want to see Fairphone start selling in U.S.